666 (Aphrodite's Child album)

 666 (subtitled The Apocalypse of John, 13/18) is the third and final studio album and only double album by Greek progressive rock band Aphrodite's Child, released in June 1972 by Vertigo Records.
-Ostensibly an adaptation of Biblical passages from the Book of Revelation, it is the group's most critically acclaimed project.
-Due to internal tensions during the recording process and conflict with the record company, by the time it was released the band had already disbanded and its members had begun work on solo projects.
+An ambitious double-LP concept album, ostensibly an adaptation of Biblical passages from the Book of Revelation, 666 was composed by keyboardist Vangelis and lyricist Costas Ferris.

+Conflict within the band and with their record company over the album's uncommercial style led to its release being delayed for more than a year.
+Though it was eventually released to a lukewarm critical and commercial reception, it later attracted a cult following among fans and musicians and became the group's most acclaimed project.
+It has appeared on various lists of the greatest progressive rock albums of all time.

 Conception and production

 The concept for 666 was created by Vangelis and film director Costas Ferris, who served as the project's lyricist.
 Ferris cited as influences the nonlinear narrative style of the films Intolerance, Rashomon, Citizen Kane and The Killing, as well as the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band and the Who's Tommy.

 The central concept is a countercultural interpretation of the Book of Revelation, in which a circus show based on the apocalypse performs for an audience at the same time that the real apocalypse takes place outside the circus tent, and at the end the two merge into one.
 Ferris described the result as a "concept book", and stated that he intended for the narration to be looser than Tommy, but more rigid than Sgt.
 Pepper.